One of the popular form-building apps is SurveyMonkey. Another platform is SurveyPlanet. It’s not as popular, but it gets the job done.

 SurveyPlanet is the winner of this round, as it supports more options.
 You can share your forms via a direct link or by embedding the form on your website.

-Other than that, you can generate QR codes using a third-party program.
-My guide covers a few ways to generate QR codes for SurveyPlanet surveys.
+You can also generate QR codes using a third-party program.
+My guide covers a few ways to create QR codes for SurveyPlanet surveys.

 If you want to integrate forms with different apps, SurveyMonkey is best for you.
-It supports integration with many apps.
+It supports many apps.

 It can also be connected with Zapier to integrate hundreds of apps and automate the process.
 Some of the app categories include: